 When a Pre-existing Condition CanPrevent You from Receiving Workers’ Compensation

 There is a scenario where a pre-existing condition can prevent you from receiving workers’ compensation benefits.
 Let’s say your employer asked about any previous injuries when you were hired.
 If you were truthful about your previous back injury, then you may still be entitled to workers’ compensation benefits.

 But if you intentionally misrepresented your previous injury – you said, “No, I have not suffered any previous back injuries” – then the employer may deny your claim.
 That’s why it’s important to be truthful if a potential employer asks you about any pre-existing conditions when you’re hired.

 If you filed your claim and the insurer wrongly denied it on the basis of a pre-existing condition, you have the right to fight the decision.
 However, these cases are complicated.
 So, it would be in your best interest to discuss the details of your claim with an experienced workers’ compensation attorney in Atlanta.
-Contact the Bader Law Firm, LLC, today at 404-888-8888.
+Contact Bader Scott Injury Lawyers, today at 678-562-5595.
 We can help you gather supportive documents so that you can get the benefits you deserve.